scrawlbit/dreambit/README.md

 We stopped working on it due the little to no free time a few years ago.
 Altough it's in really initial stage, we learned a lot from game development, archtecture and programming with .Net

-We hope it can serve as a code reference or that maybe one day we can continue the development, or maybe even it helps the community in any ideas of engines for Monogame.
+We hope it can serve as a code reference or that maybe one day we can continue the development, or maybe even helps the community in any ideas for MonoGame engines.

 ---
 DreamBit is an engine developped as a VSIX extension.